 A Storm of Swords (appears)

 - See also: Images of Shagwell

-There are rumours said that Shagwell once killed a man for not laughing at one of his japes.
+There are rumors said that Shagwell once killed a man for not laughing at one of his japes.

 A Clash of Kings

-Shagwell spreads the story of the 'weasel soup' and Arya Stark's involvement in Harrenhal's takeover, which prompts Arya to consider adding him to her prayer kill list, but her fear of Shagwell negates this thought.
-He is the one who presents Arya to Lord Roose Bolton upon the latter's arrival at Harrenhal as the 'weasel who made the soup', and later kicks Amory Lorch into the bear pit.
+After the fall of Harrenhal, Shagwell hacks off the heads of two dead knights from Ser Amory Lorch's garrison and prances through the castle, swinging the heads by the hair and mockingly making them talk of the cause of their deaths.
+Shagwell spreads the story of the 'weasel soup' and Arya Stark's involvement in the castle's fall, which prompts Arya to consider adding him to her prayer kill list, but her fear of Shagwell negates this thought.
+When Lord Roose Bolton arrives at Harrenhal, Shagwell introduces Arya to him as the 'weasel who made the soup'.
+Shagwell kicks the captive Amory into the bear pit that evening.

 A Storm of Swords